NativeScript/ios-sim-portable/README.md

 General commands:
-	help <command>       Shows additional information about the commands in this list. launch <full path>   Launches the application at the specified path in the iOS Simulator. device-types         Lists the available device types for the current Xcode version. sdks                 Lists the available iOS SDK versions.
+	help <command>       Shows additional information about the commands in this list. launch <full path>   Launches the application bundle at the specified path in the iOS Simulator. device-types         Lists the available device types for the current Xcode version. sdks                 Lists the available iOS SDK versions.